 3. Fill up your bin.
-We accept all foods including meat, bones, dairy, shells, and all certified compostable service ware.
+We accept all foods including meat, bones, dairy, shells, paper towels, napkins and certified compostable service ware.
 We accept BPI, CMA, or OK Compost/TUV certification only.
 Read more about certifications here.
-No waxed cardboard, milk cartons, soda cups, drier lint, or cleaning chemicals on paper towels are allowed.
+No waxed cardboard, milk cartons, soda cups, dryer lint, or cleaning chemicals on paper towels are allowed.
 Here's the full list of what's compostable.
 Max weight limit per bin 40lbs.

 5. Smile.
-You most likely will not have to put your regular trash out as often, your making good use of your food scraps, helping the environment.
+You most likely will not have to put your regular trash out as often.
+You are making good use of your food scraps and helping the environment.
 While you are smiling, we're mixing, turning, and screening the organic waste to create a well balanced, nutrient rich compost.
 Learn more about our compost process.

 - Dairy Products

 - Fruit and Vegetables